Two wounded in a shooting with US federal agents in Portland: report

 Portland police have urged calm as the shooting remains under investigation, amid heightened tensions over ICE actions.

-Federal agents in the United States have reportedly shot two people in the city of Portland, Oregon, a city where the administration of President Donald Trump has led an immigration enforcement crackdown.
+Federal agents in the United States have shot two people in the city of Portland, Oregon, a city where the administration of President Donald Trump has led an immigration enforcement crackdown.

 On Thursday, the Portland Police Department announced they had responded to reports of gunfire on Southeast Main Street around 2:18pm local time (22:18 GMT).